abs0luty/gleam-tutorial/src/basics/strings.md

-# Strings
+## Strings

-In Gleam, **strings are UTF-8 binaries** written with double quotes.
+In Gleam, **strings are UTF-8 binaries**.
 They are immutable and may contain any Unicode text.

-## Encoding model

 Gleam treats user-visible characters as **grapheme clusters** (for example, "é" may be one code point or a letter plus a combining accent).
 Under the hood:

 * On the **BEAM** target, strings are UTF-8 binaries; Erlang provides Unicode-aware stdlib functions for them. ([Erlang.org][3])
 * On the **JavaScript** target, the host runtime represents strings as sequences of **UTF-16 code units**; Gleam’s stdlib layers APIs so you still get grapheme-aware behavior. ([MDN Web Docs][4])

-## Literals and concatenation

 Strings are written with double quotes and support common escapes (e.g., `\"`, `\\`, `\n`, `\t`, `\u{...}`).
 Concatenate with `<>`: